 - the market price for your harvest (on a per-pound basis),

 - a Forager hat that only fellow Foragers can own, and

 - a pint or bottle of the beer when it’s ready.

 Of course, the money and beer you receive is contingent on the quality and usability of the harvest.
 (In other words, a bushel of washed, ripe heirloom pears is worth more than a pail of half-rotten fruit).
 Again, we pay for the harvest.
 If you choose not to take money, we will donate your proceeds to one of our favorite local charities, SEEDS.

 Paw Paw (Asimina triloba) is the largest edible tree fruit native to North America –but you may have never seen one before.
 The nondescript trees grow in wet, shady groves, often along the banks of rivers.
 Paw paws taste like mango-meets-butterscotch-meets-banana.
 In other words, they’re delicious.
 But the fruit’s notorious short shelf life keeps them from being commercially viable.
 We forage for wild paw paws around Jordan Lake, and a few North Carolina foragers who know the fruit bring us their harvest.

 Most of our paw paws come from the amazing Wynn Dinssen, owner of Full of Life Farms in Chatham County.
 He’s a modern Johnny Pawpawseed.
-In the late summer of 2013, we collected over 300 pounds of native paw paw and froze it, waiting until this year’s paw paw harvest to release the beer.
-The sweet, tropical notes of the paw paw matched up wonderfully with the Belgian Golden’s notes of fruit and spice and the spicy Jarrylo hops.
+To better connect the paw paw growing season (late summer) to the beer’s availability, we freeze the fruit and brew the beer in late spring.
+The sweet, tropical notes of the paw paw enhance the esters of the beer’s Belgian-style yeast strain.